RetiredWizard/Serial-File-Manager/README.md

 - NDIR = Create a new directory on the Microcontroller
 - LDIR = Display files in local source directory
 - RDIR = Display files in remote (Microcontroller) destination directory
-- RDEL = Delete a file/directory from Microcontroller
+- RDEL = Delete a file/directory on Microcontroller
 - COPY = Copy the current file from the local directory to the remote directory